 No hedgehog could figure out all the science.
 From a hedgehog's perspective, they taste and digest the scents, and then they are conscious of it with their whole body.
 And as far as I'm concerned this is the truth, until it is disproved by science, common sense, or a consensus of opinion from children.

 Smelling is the Active Ingredient of BreathingWithout smelling, breathing gives me a feeling something like a bag, a sheet of skin getting smaller and bigger.
-This experience of breathing with it's in - out routine, has consequences on our understanding of life, it tends to stimulate abstract ideas about opposites being balanced, and circles of breath and life.
+And this experience of breathing with it's in - out routine, has consequences on our understanding of life, it tends to stimulate abstract ideas about opposites being balanced, and circles of breath and life.

-But when i start scenting smells, i feel i ingest and digest the smell.
+But when i start scenting smells, i feel i ingest the smell.
 The experience of scenting and digesting is a vastly different process and experience of life and this has its own consequences for our understanding.

-Any adult or group of adults could easily start kidding themselves about the effects of scenting like this, and i don't want to get involved in theories or anything unnatural, anything an innocent animal wouldn't feel ...
+But any adult or group of adults could easily start kidding themselves about the effects of scenting, and i don't want to get involved in theories or anything unnatural, anything an innocent animal wouldn't feel ...